highchair/artinruins-com/_property/union-wadding.md

 2010, October 13
 : A fire starts around 11:20pm and quickly spread through the large empty structures of the mill complex.
 Residents of the converted portions of the mill were evacuated in precaution.
 The fire destroys more than 225,000 square feet and hot spots continue for days afterward.
 The vacant portions of the complex where the fire broke out were intended to house 140 residential apartments.
-: First National had numerous problems in complying with city codes and paying its debts, according to city records.
+: First National has numerous problems in complying with city codes and paying its debts, according to city records.
 Tax records show it owes more than $262,000 in back real-estate taxes, court costs, fines and liens.
 The building and land are valued at $3.75 million.
 The remaining buildings were scheduled for a tax sale on November 10, 2010.
 A previous tax auction on the property had been scheduled in the summer of 2009 but was later canceled after an agreement was reached between First National Development and its lender, Rockland Trust.

 2010, October 22
 : State Fire Marshal Jack Chartier said that the results of the sweeping investigation by federal, state, and local fire officials revealed “multiple points of origin within the building.”
 Fire Chief William Sisson noted that some 200 firefighters from eight different communities had responded to the late-night blaze, which took several days to completely extinguish.